Are Dental Implants Safe for Patients With Diabetes?

 Diabetes Type 1 vs. Type 2

-When it comes to dental implants, the health concerns linked with type 1 diabetes are slightly higher than those associated with type 2 diabetes.
+Regarding dental implants, the health concerns linked with type 1 diabetes are slightly higher than those associated with type 2 diabetes.
 Type 1 diabetes is more challenging to manage than type 2.
 This does not rule out the possibility of dental implants for persons with type 1 diabetes.
-It would help if you merely took pre-procedure precautions, as previously stated.
+It would help if you took pre-procedure precautions, as previously stated.
 Your medical and dental data will be reviewed by your oral surgeon first.
 Your overall health will also be evaluated.
 This will assist your dentist in determining essential aspects such as your infection history and your body’s regular recovery schedule.

-In a person with diabetes, the mending process may take longer once it is completed.
+In a person with diabetes, the mending process may take longer once completed.
 Untreated diabetes exacerbates the problem.
 That is why, before placing implants in your mouth, your dentist must consider your diabetes history.

 You should also take the steps necessary to manage your diabetes.
 Your oral surgeon should be able to devise a strategy for you to ensure that your dental implants are successful.